Shared schema: when to use and when not to

 The republishing requires extra application complexity: rather than just joining to the user data, it now needs to subscribe for changes too.

-Republishing also increases the rate of change of the data, meaning more data needs moving around.
+Republishing increases the rate at which the data changes, meaning more data needs moving around and consumed by downstream teams.

 That’s higher network, cpu and memory utilisation, potentially increased storage costs and certainly slower deserialization and higher latency for all: Yay!